dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_MIN_DURATION
-     Specify the value of min_duration in the MET configuration file.
+     Specify the value of 'min_duration' in the MET configuration file.

      | *Used by:*  TCGen